holepunchto/hyperswarm-e2e-tests/README.md

 Create a file called file-to-seed (as large as the transfer size you wish to test) and place it in a directory.
 That directory should be mounted read-only into the docker container.

+To create a 1Gb file on linux: `fallocate -l 1G file-to-seed`

 TODO: simplify so we don't need to mount a file, but instead specify how much Mb we wish to replicate.

 ```